This chapter sets out the conditions and procedural requirements for the use of public subsidy.

 - That all necessary consents have been obtained prior to exchange of contract (for Off the Shelf and HOLD schemes)

 3.3.2 In the case of Off the Shelf and HOLD, the single tranche of grant can be claimed upon exchange of purchase contracts, provided that the property is fully developed and immediately available for occupation.
-Please see the Programme Management AHP 2015 to 18 section 4.2.4
+Please see Programme Management section 4.2.4

 3.3.3 Providers will need to obtain approval from their operating area for any scheme variation, including changes to milestone dates.